 I also LOVE their greeting cards!
 They’re beautiful, and they only cost $.99 each!
 And my store recently added little flower bouquets by the greeting cards.

 That concludes my Trader Joe’s suggestions.
 I hope you enjoyed this post and found something new you’d like to try.

 Keep in mind that the customer service at Trader Joe’s is top notch.
-So feel free to ask them questions about products, or what they’re favorite picks are.
+So feel free to ask them questions about products, or what their favorite picks are.